j-a-c/gossip/README.md

 Driver.java
     - driver for the Tests

 Node.java
     - a single node in the network
 NodeSystem
     - the complete system of nodes

 StructureStrategy
     - interface for strategies the nodes can use to structure themselves.
+EmptyStrategy
+    - a strategy that does nothing

+GossipProtocol
+    - interface for gossip protocols
+PushPullProtocol
+    - implementation of the push/pull protocol